Ravi-Tulsi-Zala/DalEvents/ReadMe.txt

 repository through command--> git clone <URL>
 2) Feture branch for the project is "feature/eventsSearch".
 From the local repo, use command --> git checkout feature/eventsSearch <-- to switch branch from develop as it is created from develop.
-3) If you are using visual code please follow the below commands
+3) If you are using Visual Studio Code IDE (Recommended), please follow the below commands :

 	- Install node modules in the daleventsproejct directory using command --> npm install <-- this will install and upgrade the exxisting node modules.
 Switch the directory to backend and install the node modules using the same command.